Why a 'Broken Structure' Doesn't Mean Your Life Is Broken

 But the translation of "broken" to "useless" or "doomed" is a massive category error.
 To understand why this happens, we have to look at what "Structure Analysis" actually was designed to do.

-The Metaphysics Concept Explained: The Temperate Orchard Manual
+The Temperate Orchard Manual

 Traditional BaZi structure theory was developed and codified centuries ago, primarily to identify people who were well-suited for stable, predictable, and highly regulated rolesâspecifically, the imperial bureaucracy and traditional agricultural society.